By Solution

 Surface Finish Conversion Chart

-In this section, there’s a table for the surface finish conversion chart.
-This table compares the different surface roughness scales for manufacturing processes.
-Meanwhile, let’s go through some of the abbreviations you’ll find there.
+In this section, you’ll find a table for the surface finish conversion chart.
+This table serves as a surface roughness comparison chart, helping you compare different roughness scales—such as Ra, Rz, and RMS—across various manufacturing standards and processes.
+Before diving into the chart, let’s go through some of the abbreviations you’ll encounter.

 Ra = Roughness Average